node-m2m/m2m/Readme.md

     console.log('result:', result);

-    // create a device object with access to remote device 100 let device = client.accessDevice(100);
+    // create a local device object with access to remote device 100 let device = client.accessDevice(100);

     // capture 'random' data using a function call